uburakcakmak/uburakcakmak/README.md

 ## Contact 📫

-You can get in touch with me on [Linkedin](https://www.linkedin.com/in/umutburakcakmak/)
+You can get in touch with me on [Linkedin](https://www.linkedin.com/in/umutburakcakmak/).
+Furthermore, you may follow my writings on [Medium](https://medium.com/@uburakcakmak).

 ## Ask me about 💬